cassc/ln-decert/5-wallet-fullstack/8-offline-sign/frontend/README.md

 - The UI depends on `viem` and `wagmi` for wallet and contract access.
 - All addresses must be checksum style strings starting with `0x`.
 - Update the env file when you deploy the contract to a new chain.
+- Each depositor must hold WETH and, before the first deposit, approve Permit2 to spend it.
+The UI exposes an approval button that sends an infinite allowance; revoke it manually if you prefer smaller limits.